amrutprabhu/amrutprabhu.github.io/_posts/2021-07-22-boost-java-application-performance-with-micronaut.md

 Micronaut is a framework that provides the above features, including the advantage of faster start-up time and lesser memory footprint by making use of Ahead Of Time (AOT) compilation.

-You can read my previous article on “Spring Boot developer’s guide to Micronaut”, wherein I explain the basic concepts of Micronaut and also create a Micronaut CRUD application example.
+You can read my previous article on “[A Spring Boot developer’s guide to Micronaut](/springboot-developers-guide-to-micronaut.html){:target="_blank"}, wherein I explain the basic concepts of Micronaut and also create a Micronaut CRUD application example.

 In this article, we would be talking about how we can boost the start-up performance using the Micronaut framework for the same example application from the previous article.